 Typically when discussing a course grain graphite we are talking about an extruded graphite electrode.
 Individual particle size of this graphite grade of material will range from 0.040'' up to 1/4''+ and have a large amount of porosity in the material.
 This course grain material is an excellent material for the manufacture of graphite crucibles, large ingot molds and pouring troughs.
 Because of it's large particle size and open porosity it handles thermal shock exceptionally well and can handle the change in temperature as molten metals contact it's surface.
 While this material also has about 12-20% of its volume made up of openings between the individual particles, these opening or porosity are extremely visible to the human eye because of the very large particles that make up the material.
 This material is normally used to make very large parts.

 Most graphite grades are available in rods of various sizes as well as in block form.
 The fine grain graphite grades are typically available in smaller cross sections than the medium grain graphite grades.
 This is because fine grain graphite grades are very dense and highly engineered products.
 To maintain the material properties and design characteristics these materials are processed in smaller cross sectional blocks.
-Click the link to view the material specification sheets for some of our most requested graphite grades.

 If you're looking to buy graphite, ask the experts at Semco Carbon.